Skip to main content

 It is important to remember that the companies selling these products are not necessarily the subject of litigation.
 Nor has the FDA recalled these products due to cancer-causing agents.

-What if I have ovarian cancer and suspect Johnson & Johnson baby powder is to blame?
+Should I get legal help if I have cancer and suspect Johnson & Johnson baby powder is to blame?

-If you've received a diagnosis of ovarian cancer or mesothelioma, be sure to get proper medical attention.
+If you’ve received a diagnosis of ovarian cancer or mesothelioma, first see your primary health care provider and get proper medical attention.
 Compile as much information as possible concerning your illness and your use of talcum powder as possible.

-Contacting a product liability attorney can help you protect your rights.
+An attorney can help explain your legal options and protect your rights.
 You may be able to pursue compensation for your illness through a talcum powder cancer lawsuit.

 Was this helpful?